holmok/convenience-store/readme.md

-# @holmok/db
+# convenience-store

-a node.js based database
+a node data store that is convenient